Information about the different potty training equipment regular mamas have found useful in our helpful series of potty training tips.

 What essential ‘equipment’ did you need for toilet training?

-- A potty (for home), pull ups (for outings) and patience!!
+- A potty (for home), pull up nappy pants (for outings) and patience!!
 CO

-- Time, and a whole lot of undies.
-Oh, and a a few old cloth nappies in easy to reach places in case anyone needs to clean up a puddle or two.
+- Time, and a whole lot of underpants.
+Oh, and a a few old cloth nappies in easy to reach places in case I needed to clean up a puddle or two.
 KF

 - Underpants!
-A potty to take to the shops, park, etc. With my youngest we got steps for the big toilet because she is so fiercely independent!
-SH
+A potty to take to the shops, park, etc. SH

 - A spray bottle of carpet cleaner, lots of cloths and patience.
 We bought a potty that was fun to use.
 It played songs and had a flush lever that made a flush noise.
 This was all well and good but I ended up turning off the noise as it was very distracting and they both preferred to play with the songs, levers, etc than actually doing their business!
 TW

 - Not a lot.
-Knickers, a potty, lots of wipes!
+Knickers, a potty and lots of wet wipes!
 AH

-Great big thanks for sharing so generously go to Shae (Mum to 3 girls), Tanya (Mum to a pigeon pair), Amanda (Mum to 2 girls), Kate (Mum to 4 – two of each), Cath (Mum to 1+1) and Sarah (Mum to 2 boys and 1 girl).
+With thanks for sharing so generously to Shae (Mum to 3 girls), Tanya (Mum to a pigeon pair), Amanda (Mum to 2 girls), Kate (Mum to 4 – two of each), Cath (Mum to 1+1) and Sarah (Mum to 2 boys and 1 girl).